tarekdj/ramda-php/README.md

 # ramda-php

-This is an attempt to implement ramda.js-equvalent into PHP.
+This is a PHP implementation of ramda.js - a functional programming library. (http://ramdajs.com/)

 So far only the curry functions and part of the functions implemented.
-The development is actively in progress
+The library is capable of doing the what's in the ramda.js examples.

 ### Implemented Methods